Call +44(0)161 941 4000

 • circumstantial evidence ( such as cohabitation, sexually explicit messages, a report by a private investigator).
 However, even though the respondent may have had the opportunity and inclination to commit adultery, it does not mean that the court is bound to infer that adultery has taken place.
 Unless the petitioner can establish adultery by obtaining a confession, it is practically more sensible to rely upon the respondent’s unreasonable behaviour, citing one example as “ the respondent is conducting an inappropriate relationship with an unnamed individual of the opposite sex.”

 • Birth of a child ( if the wife has given birth to a child and it is established that the child is not the biological child of her husband)

 The petitioner also needs to show that he/she finds it intolerable to live with the respondent after discovering the adultery.
 In practice, the petitioner will complete a tick box stating that he/she finds it intolerable to live with the respondent in such circumstances.

-This is the most common fact people relied upon.
+This is the most common fact people rely upon.
 To establish this fact, the petitioner must prove that the respondent has behaved in such a way that he cannot reasonably be expected to live with the respondent.
 The petitioner will have to set out a number of allegations against the respondent to satisfy the court that the marriage has broken down irretrievably.
-Examples of behaviour which may be cited can be as follows:-
+Examples of behaviour that may be cited can be as follows:

 Either person can issue divorce proceedings if you have been separated for at least two years and the other party agrees to the divorce.
 You can be treated as living apart even if you are living in the same household if you have been living completely separate lives.
 The court will require evidence of living separately when the petitioner applies for decree nisi.
 Evidence of living separately can mean: